webdigga/divorce-coach/src/posts/practitioner-training.md

       - highlight: Are you interested in coaching and becoming a coach?
       - highlight: Are you looking for a change in career and looking for a rewarding one that helps others?
+    title: Are You Interested In A Second Revenue Stream?
 ---
 **Breakup & Divorce Coaching Accreditations empower you to effectively coach both men and women to cope better with any breakup or divorce they may experience.**